jackcooperdev/CauldronDocs/pages/authentication/mas.md

 It takes the following parameters

-- access_token - Access token generated from authenticateMinecraft
+- access_token: Access token generated from authenticateMinecraft

 This verifies that the access token is a valid Minecraft access token.

-If the token is invalid it will return false.
+If the token is invalid, it will return false.

-If the token is valid it will return true.
+If the token is valid, it will return true.

 ### getProfileData (access_token)

 It takes the following parameters

-- access_token - Access token generated from authenticateMinecraft
+- access_token: Access token generated from authenticateMinecraft

-If the token is invalid it will return "PROFILEGETERROR".
+If the token is invalid, it will return "PROFILE_GET_ERROR."

-If the access token is valid it will return the following
+If the access token is valid, it will return the following

 ```json
 {